"Dog doors for sliding glass doors" | "Patio Panels" | "Patio Dog Doors"

 A: The frame color choices for this doggy door are brushed aluminum, bronze, white and Arizona beige.

 A: The Hale Omni sliding door doggie doors can be installed semi-permanently, but it is considered temporary since you can take it in and out.

 Q: How easy is the installation for the Hale Omni Panel?

 A: The installation for this door can be relatively easy depending on how handy you are.
 You will need a wrench to install it.
 On our site you can find step by step installation instructions with pictures going along with each step.

 Q: What flap does the Hale Omni Panel use?

 A: This door comes with a clear vinyl, flexible, double flap design.
 It uses the standard Hale replacement flap.

 Q: What is the return policy for the Hale Omni Panel?

-A: You would only be allowed a 50% credit toward the purchase of another Hale dog door, because each Omni Panel is custom made.
+A: You would only be allowed a 50% credit toward the purchase of another Hale dog door, because each Omni doggie doors for sliding door is custom made.